 Where do we start

-WordPress is the most popular web site builder used the web today with over 25% of webites on the web use WordPress.
-WordPress started out as a blog but with updates such as custom post types and taxonomies has become more of a CMS.
+WordPress is the most popular web site builder on the web today with over 25% of websites using WordPress.
+WordPress started out as just a blog in mid 2000’s but with updates such as custom post types and taxonomies has become more of a CMS.

 What I like about WordPress